 Exercise regularly: If you have EDS, your connective tissue in your tendons and ligaments may be compromised.
 Luckily, strong muscles can help pick up some of the slack, stabilize and secure your joints in place, and cut down your chronic pain.
 Everyone knows that exercise is good for you, but if you have EDS, think of it as daily medicine.

 Swim: Even people without hypermobility rave about swimming as an alternative to running, since it gives a full body work out without stressing out your joints.
 If your joints are already a little wiggly, the pool is an excellent place to work out without worry.
 With that said, certain strokes should be treated with more caution– for example, Butterfly can be harder on your shoulders.
 If swimming doesn’t feel like the right option for you, check out water resistance exercises and aquatic therapy.
 Strength training in the water helps build your muscles without the same gravity complications you might experience on land.

 Elliptical running: Ellipticals are another great way to get the benefits of cardio without damaging your joints.
 Incline treadmills, stair-steppers, and stationary bikes are also solid ways to get low-impact exercise.

-Free weights: Stabilizers are the deep muscles people often forget about, like the tiny muscles along your spine– but if you have hypermobile joints, they’re importance can’t be overstated.
+Free weights: Stabilizers are the deep muscles people often forget about, like the tiny muscles along your spine– but if you have hypermobile joints, their importance can’t be overstated.
 These muscles are less involved with obvious movement, and more involved with keeping your joints stable.
 Working out with free weights strengthens stabilizer muscles in a way that machines, which often only have your muscles move on one axis, don’t.
 The downside of free weights is that their lack of rules gives you more room to make mistakes, so it’s best to start light and to work with someone who understands your condition to do this safely.
 To read more about strengthening stabilizer muscles, click here.